fdietze/website/_posts/2021-09-08-improving-the-hacker-news-ranking-algorithm-part-2.md

 ---
 title: Improving the Hacker News Ranking Algorithm - Part 2
 excerpt: In this follow-up to our first proposal to improve the Hacker News ranking formula, we address the feedback that we received from the Hacker News community.
 Our new approach estimates quality as the ratio of upvotes to expected upvotes.
-We include a possible implementation of an algorithm that implements the method that we developed.
+We include an algorithm of the method that we developed.
 math: true
 author: [Felix Dietze, Johannes Nakayama]
 draft: true